-You can apply for when your child is 2 years and 36 weeks old (9 months).
-You will need to have your details (and your partner’s, if you have one) including your National Insurance number or Unique Taxpayer Reference (UTR), if you’re self-employed to hand when applying.
+You can apply when your child is 2 years and 36 weeks old (9 months).
+You will need to have your details (and your partner’s, if you have one) including your National Insurance number or Unique Taxpayer Reference (UTR), if you are self-employed to hand when applying.

 The funding starts either the term AFTER your child turns 3 OR the term after you apply, whichever is later.

 |1st January – 31st March||31st March||1st April|

 |1st April – 31st August||31st August||1st September|

 Take your voucher code to your chosen provider where they will validate your code if they have the space to offer you.
 They will then verify that you are eligible for the funding through the Local Authority with your Voucher Code, Surname, Date of Birth, National Insurance (NI) number or Unique Taxpayer Reference (UTR) so please be prepared for them to ask you for this.

 We have a comprehensive list of providers who offer the 30 hours provision in Enfield.
 This includes day nurseries, pre-schools and childminders.
 There are also a number of primary school nurseries who offer the 30 Hours offer.

 Home childcarers (nannies/ au pair) are exempt from the requirement to register under the Childcare (Exemptions from Registration) Order 2008 if they provide childcare for no more than two families in the parents homes.
 They are currently not permitted to register on the Early Years Register and cannot therefore receive early education funding.

 You can move your provision mid-term however you must follow the terms and conditions of the provider you are currently with.